What you need to know

 A website selling dogs for many breeders is what we call a puppy broker website.
 The website simply provides the template and web traffic for any person/breeder to upload photos and easily sell puppies.
 These websites offer different packages or monthly subscriptions to puppy sellers so they can create an account and instantly sell dogs.
 It’s that easy.
 Some of these sites have puppy concierges that will help you choose the puppy and arrange for it to get to you.
 These are nothing more than commissioned salespeople working to fill their monthly puppy sales quota.
 They focus on getting the puppy to you so you don’t think about going to see the mother or facility it was born in.
 These sites all say they don’t like puppy mills or have a no puppy mill promise but there are ways around that.
 It’s all in the fine print or the way they word their breeder standards.
 Most state that all of the puppies are health checked by a vet before they are shipped to you, that statement is also misleading.
 Health checks are nothing more than the papers the dogs need to cross state lines.
 They are required to have those papers to travel.
 They are not “health checks” like you would get from your vet during an office visit.

-Why consumers should avoid buying puppies from websites, puppy broker websites and social media pages.
+Why consumers should avoid buying puppies from photos, websites, puppy broker websites and social media pages.

-Since these are live animals and are going to be a part of your family for the next 10 plus years, it is important to see where the puppies are coming from.
+Since these are live animals and are going to be a part of your family for the next 14 plus years, it is important to see where the puppies are coming from.
+Always meet the mother dog and never order a puppy based off of a photo.
 If you don’t want to support cruelty and you want a healthy well adjusted puppy, it’s important to know the real history of the dog’s background.
 We constantly say, if you can’t meet the mother dog and see where and how she lives, don’t buy the puppy.
 One of the biggest red flags you should look for is the person selling the puppy refusing to let you visit their kennel.
 They will have many of excuses why you can’t visit, but responsible breeders have nothing to hide and are proud of how they raise and keep their dogs.
 Puppy mills come in all shapes and sizes, but the bottom line is, they make money selling puppies.
 Most likely, the mother and father dogs are living an inhumane life, the mothers kept pregnant every breeding cycle, producing puppies for profit.
 Most consumers never think of the parent dogs, they are only focused on the puppies.
 But the condition of the parent dogs will reflect on the health and temperament of the puppy for years to come.
-Learn more.

 I am searching for a “doodle” dog.